Germany–United Kingdom relations: Interwar period

+Germany and Britain, along with France and Italy, were signatories of the Quadripartite Agreement of 1933, but while they formally supported it, their visions for European stability were different, leading to limited practical cooperation.
+Germany sought to revise the post-World War I settlement, particularly the Treaty of Versailles, and to improve its diplomatic standing in Europe.
+Germany viewed the pact as a way to engage with Britain and France diplomatically while strengthening its influence.
+Britain supported the pact more as a diplomatic instrument to maintain the balance of power in Europe and to limit unilateral initiatives by any single power.
+Britain prioritized stability and sought to avert direct conflict, but it was cautious about fully endorsing Germany's ambitions for territorial revision.
+Although both nations were ostensibly co-supporters, their divergent strategic objectives and reciprocal distrust hindered the pact from yielding significant tangible results in peacekeeping or crisis management.

 In 1935, the two nations agreed to the Anglo-German Naval Agreement to avoid a repeat of the pre-1914 naval race.

 By 1936, appeasement was British effort to prevent war or at least to postpone it until the British military was ready.
 Appeasement has been the subject of intense debate for 70 years by academics, politicians and diplomats.
 Historians' assessments have ranged from condemnation for allowing Hitler's Germany to grow too strong to the judgement that it was in Britain's best interests and that there was no alternative.

 At the time, the concessions were very popular, especially the Munich Agreement in 1938 of Germany, Britain, France and Italy.